mishal1/Rock-Paper-Scissors/README.md

 #Rock, Paper, Scissors

-Week 3 Challenge at Maker's Academy.
+Week 3 Challenge at Makers Academy.

 ##Instructions
 The task was to provide a Rock, Paper, Scissors game that can be played on the web with the following features: